 The Square on 21st is brought to you by the City and County of Denver and the Downtown Denver Partnership.
-Project partners include the Ballpark Collective, the Colorado Rockies, Goodland Construction, Human Movement, PetSmart, Overcon Containers, 2Keys Corporation, University of Colorado-Denver, UpDIG, the So-Gnar Creative Division, Kobra Paint and Summer Snow.
+Project partners include the Ballpark Collective, the Colorado Rockies, Goodland Construction, Human Movement, PetSmart, Overcon Containers, 2Keys Corporation, University of Colorado-Denver, the So-Gnar Creative Division, and Kobra Paint.

 Where is it?
 21st Street between Larimer and Lawrence Streets in the Ballpark and Arapahoe neighborhoods.